 She screamed again in great pain.

 ‘It’s not in the leg, you dumbass.’
-She finally spoke, her mouth full of blood again and her forehead purple.
+She finally spoke, her mouth full of blood again and her forehead red.

 He then cut her dress at the front just to uncover her breasts and begun slicing off a piece of skin just from between her breasts.
 She kept whimpering in pain and by now, half of the people had left, most of them had gotten out when she spit in his face.

 ‘Oh, there we go.’
 He started pulling something from underneath the skin that he had sliced off.
-Something positioned just perfectly on the sternum, it was a gold plaque with the word ‘loyalty’ engraved on it.
+Something positioned just perfectly on the sternum, it was a gold plaque with a symbol engraved on it.

 ‘It’s reserved for someone else.’